Abhi2github/Abhi2github/README.md

 🧑‍💻 I’m looking to collaborate on open source projects 💬 Ask me about Django.
 😄 Pronouns: he/him/his.
-⚡ Fun fact: Looking for one 😂
+⚡ Fun fact: Looking for one😂